Maintain Optimal Oral and Physical Health with Regular Dental Cleanings

 According to the Academy of General Dentistry, a professional dental cleaning at least twice a year can improve your oral health.

 During your cleaning, you’ll receive diagnostic and preventive services from your dentist and necessary education to care for your teeth and gums.
 This may include:

 - Removing tartar (mineralized plaque) and smoothing tooth surfaces using ultrasonic treatments or fine hand tools.
 Even with routine brushing and flossing, tarter can develop in hard-to-reach places.
 Due to its hardened nature, tartar can only be removed by a dentist or dental hygienist.

-- Polishing your teeth using a slow-speed hand-piece with a soft rubber cup that spins on the end in combination with a special gritty paste to make your teeth shiny and smooth.
+- Polishing your teeth using a slow-speed hand-piece with a soft rubber cup that spins on the end.
+We use this in combination with a special gritty paste to make your teeth shiny and smooth.

-- Applying flouride.
-Your dentist may use flouride, a foam or gel placed into small, flexible foam trays and placed over the teeth for 30 seconds, to help strengthen your teeth.
+- Applying fluoride.
+Your dentist may use a foam or gel fluoride placed into small, flexible foam trays.
+These are placed over the teeth for 30 seconds to help strengthen your teeth.

-- Assessing the existence of gingivitis and more advanced forms of periodontal (gum) disease by measuring the depth of your gum pockets, checking for bleeding sites and assessing bone loss through digital x-rays and/or observation.
+- Assessing the existence of gingivitis and more advanced forms of periodontal (gum) disease.
+We do this by measuring the depth of your gum pockets, checking for bleeding sites and assessing bone loss through digital x-rays and/or observation.

 - Checking biting, chewing and swallowing patterns.

 - Conducting an oral cancer examination and screening.